fdeblasio/pokeemerald-expansion/notes.md

 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?
     - Make Thunder also accurate in Electric Terrain?
 - Calculate Electro Ball more similarly to Gyro Ball?
+- New moves based on other animations (Tail, Punches, Kicks, Headbutts, Wings, Claw)
+    - For example, a Flame Wing move that uses Wing Attack/Steel Wing's animation but with fire
+    - The existing animation variations aren't consistent for moves (Steel Wing is stronger than Wing Attack, Iron Tail is stronger than Poison Tail, etc.) but the new moves should be
 - Make Water Veil also up evasion like Sand Veil?
 - Species-specific move effects? (maybe look at code for Diglett immunity to Telekinesis):
     - Hypnosis always hits if Hypno is using it